Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 If you have a question about donation or benefits, or want to do it differently than my usual options during this unusual time, please contact me.

-On a personal note, my livelihood is unstable right now like so many people’s, and I am profoundly grateful for your support of the FP.
+On a personal note, I am profoundly grateful for your support of the FP.
 When I voluntarily ended all in-person teaching on March 13 I gave up much of my income, most notably the major portion provided by my one-to-one, hands-on Feldenkrais Functional Integration lessons.
 My family and I are blessed that over the last year a growing percentage of my work hours and income has been the FP.
 If your donations aren’t a strain and you choose to continue them, please know that they are directly supporting our family, and not taken for granted.

 In gratitude to our donors, early on in the pandemic we offered three Zoom meetups for live video lessons and Q&A discussion.
 Feldenkrais Project Members and Patrons can access the three recordings here: